-PFA 125 Performance Studies
+PFA 125\ Performance Studies

 This course focuses on the critical terms and practices of the contemporary study of performance.
 Several key concepts and important genres of artistic and social performance will be engaged through an in-depth analysis of live and recorded performances as well as performance texts.
 The course will draw interdisciplinary methodologies from anthropology and ethnography in addition to employing concepts from literary and cultural theory.
 Projects combine written and performance elements to help students develop a scholar-practitioner understanding of the concept of performance in theatre as well as in rituals, religions, political events and other public forums.
-Ticket fee: \$45.
 Prerequisite: ENG 111 or permission of the Dean of the School of the Arts.
 Offered on an as-needed basis.
 This course fulfills the Core Distribution Arts requirement.

-PFA 150 Experiencing the Performing Arts: How to Watch and How to Listen

-A historical survey of the arts of dance, theatre and music that develops an understanding and appreciation of representative works in the three fields, the place of these arts in contemporary society, and the contribution the performing arts make to a richer life.
+PFA 150\ Experiencing the Performing Arts: How to Watch and How to Listen these arts in contemporary society, and the contribution the performing arts make to a richer life.
 Students will learn how to describe, analyze, interpret and evaluate the performing arts in order to move beyond a "that was cool - not sure why" reaction to a more detailed and satisfying understanding of a work.
 Attendance required at specified performances.
-Field Trips: \$40.
-Prerequisite: ENG 111 or permission of the Dean of the School of the Arts, Offered on an as-needed basis.
+Prerequisite: ENG 111 or permission of the Dean of the School of the Arts.
+Offered on an as-needed basis.
 This course fulfills the Core Distribution Arts requirement.